Hydrocodone and Oxycodone are two of the most commonly prescribed narcotic, opioid painkillers on the market today.

-Both Oxycodone and Hydrocodone are Schedule II painkillers primarily prescribed to treat chronic, moderate to severe pain.
+Both Hydrocodone and Oxycodone are Schedule II painkillers primarily prescribed to treat chronic, moderate to severe pain.

 According to a study published by the US National Library of Medicine National Institutes of Health, pain relief is nearly identical in patients at both 30 minutes and 60 minutes after taking each of the drugs separately.
 To quote from this study:

 “Treatment with acetaminophen and either oxycodone, 5 mg PO, or hydrocodone, 5 mg PO, resulted in pain relief among ED patients with acute fractures, and there was no difference between the two agents at 30 and 60 minutes.
-These results suggest that oxycodone and hydrocodone have similarly potent analgesic effects in the first hour of treatment for ED patients with acute fractures.”
+These results suggest that both have similarly potent analgesic effects in the first hour of treatment for ED patients with acute fractures.”

 Severe Side Effects

-Both Oxycodone and Hydrocodone share less common, but more severe side effects, including:
+Both these drugs share less common, but more severe side effects, including:

 - heart palpitations

-Probably the biggest difference between the two drugs is that, according to a review of nine clinical studies published in the Official Journal of the American College of Medical Toxicology, quote;
+Probably the biggest difference between hydrocodone and oxycodone is that, according to a review of nine clinical studies published in the Official Journal of the American College of Medical Toxicology,

 - “Oxycodone is much more likely to be abused than Hydrocodone”

-There is no clear reason for this, the prevailing theory is Oxycodone is abused more often because it has the potential to induce a euphoric effect when taken.
-This euphoric effect is part of how Oxycodone altars the way the brain perceives pain.
-Another major difference is that Oxycodone is available in a single-ingredient drug.
+There is no clear reason for this, although the prevailing theory is that ocycodone is abused more often hydrocodone because it has the potential to induce a euphoric effect when taken.
+This euphoric effect is part of how oxycodone altars the way the brain perceives pain.
+Another major difference is that Oxy is available in a single-ingredient drug.

 - Hydrocodone is the more commonly prescribed of the two drugs

-This has nothing to do with effectiveness.
-The reason it is prescribed more often is because it can be combined with other drugs in such a way that it can treat more than just pain.
+This has nothing to do with the drug’s effectiveness.
+The main reason hydrocodone is prescribed more often is because it can be combined with other drugs in such a way that it can treat more than just pain.

-Hydrocodone blocks pain signals sent to the brain, rather than adjusts how they are perceived by the brain, as Oxycodone does, both drugs are roughly equally effective.
+Hydrocodone actually “blocks” pain signals sent to the brain, rather than just “how they are perceived by the brain,” the way Oxy does.
+But for pain management, both drugs are roughly equally effective.

-Finally, there is one side effect that is incredibly common when taking Hydrocodone that is not a side effect of taking Oxycodone, constipation.
-Constipation is usually combined with stomach pain, often results from taking Hydrocodone.
+Finally, there is one side effect that is incredibly common when taking Hydrocodone that is not a side effect of taking oxycodone and that is constipation.
+Constipation is usually combined with stomach pain, and often results from taking Hydrocodone.
 To again quote the above study:

 - “There was no difference between the groups in nausea, vomiting, itching, or drowsiness; however, the hydrocodone patients had a higher incidence of constipation (oxycodone 0%, hydrocodone 21%, difference in proportions 21%, 95% CI = 3% to 39% more with hydrocodone).”